microsoft/Semi-supervised-learning/README.md

 ## Citing USB

-Please cite us if you fine USB helpful for your project/paper:
+Please cite us if you fine this project helpful for your project/paper:

 ```
 @inproceedings{usb2022,